University of North Carolina at Charlotte

 Main Office Phone: 704-687-5973

 Office: McEniry 239

 I love teaching meteorology and enjoy interacting with students on a daily basis.
-My teaching interests include atmospheric dynamics, mesoscale meteorology, numerical modeling, and geoscience education.
+My teaching and research interests include atmospheric dynamics, mesoscale meteorology, numerical modeling, and geoscience education.
 I am committed to helping students learn the fascinating field of meteorology!